ammylin/avocado-price-analysis/README.md

 [![Avocado Price Analysis](https://github.com/ammylin/avocado-price-analysis/actions/workflows/main.yml/badge.svg)](https://github.com/ammylin/avocado-price-analysis/actions/workflows/main.yml)

-# IDS 706: Avocado Price Analysis (Week 2)
+# IDS 706: Avocado Price Analysis (Weeks 2 & 3)

 ## Project Description
 The provided code is a comprehensive analysis of avocado prices in Chicago, utilizing both Pandas and Polars libraries for data manipulation and analysis.
 The goal is to determine how average avocado prices vary by month in the year 2015.
 The analysis employs linear regression to model the relationship between the month and the average price of avocados.

 ### Setup Instructions
 To set up this repository, I followed the steps outlined in Week 1's Python template here: `https://github.com/ammylin/IDS_706_python_temp`.
 Additionally, I loaded the CSV file from Kaggle in order to perform analysis on it.
-I also installed the required libraries, which I outline below:
+I also installed the required libraries, which I outline below, as well as my instructions for setting up Dev containers and Docker:

 #### Download the Dataset
 1. Go to the Kaggle dataset page: [Avocado Prices Dataset](https://www.kaggle.com/datasets/neuromusic/avocado-prices/data).